FAQs for providers

 The Information is Power test looks at several dozen genes associated with increased risk for breast, ovarian, colon, and many other cancers.
 The test looks at these genes to see if there are any identifiable genetic changes in them that would indicate an increased risk of cancer development.
 The Kailos hereditary cancer screening test can tell you if you carry the BRCA1 and BRCA2 gene mutations that are strong risk signs for hereditary breast and ovarian cancer.
 It also looks for changes in 30 additional genes, including APC, ATM, BARD1, BMPR1A, BRIP1, CDH1, CDKN2A, CHEK2, EPCAM, FH, FLCN, MLH1, MRE11A, MSH2, MSH6, MUTYH, NBN, PALB2, PMS2, PTEN, RAD50, RAD51C, RAD51D, RINT1, SDHB, SMAD4, STK11, TP53, VHL, and XRCC2, to provide information about risks related to breast, ovarian, colon and endometrial (uterine) cancers.

-Beginning November 8, 2018, participants may self-initiate the test by visiting www.hudsonalpha.org/information-is-power.
-This does not require an office visit, and the sample collection (a buccal swab) will take place at the participant’s home once his or her kit arrives in the mail.
+Participants may self-initiate the test by visiting information-is-power.org.
+This does not require an office visit, and the sample collection (a buccal/cheek swab) will take place at the participant’s home once his or her kit arrives in the mail.
 The participant will be required to list his or her healthcare provider on the test requisition.
 An authorization form will then be faxed to the listed healthcare provider’s office which must be signed and returned to Kailos Genetics in order for the healthcare provider to receive results.

-If you choose not to authorize testing, the medical director of Kailos Genetics will review the requisition form and authorize testing for eligible individuals.
+If you choose not to authorize testing, the patient will be given the opportunity to identify another trusted physician who may be willing to authorize the test.
 If you do not authorize testing, you will not receive a copy of your patient’s results unless your patient chooses to share them with you.